beling/bsuccinct-rs/minimum_redundancy/README.md

-`minimum_redundancy` is the Rust library by Piotr Beling to encode and decode data with binary or non-binary Huffman coding.
+`minimum_redundancy` is the Rust library by Piotr Beling to encode and decode data with binary or non-binary minimum-redundancy (Huffman) coding.

-The library can construct and concisely represent optimal prefix (minimum-redundancy) coding whose codewords are of length divisible by a given number of bits (1-bit, 2-bits, ...).
+The library can construct and concisely represent optimal prefix (minimum-redundancy) coding whose codewords length are a multiple of given number of bits (1-bit, 2-bits, ...).
+The library supports Huffman trees of arbitrary degrees, even those that are not powers of 2.

 The library uses modified Huffman algorithm, with ideas from papers:
 - A. Brodnik, S. Carlsson, *Sub-linear decoding of Huffman Codes Almost In-Place*, 1998